-For more information: Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)
+For more information: look online at Gov.uk for sharing nudes and semi-nudes: advice for education settings working with children and young people

 CYBERCRIME

 Cybercrime is criminal activity committed using computers and/or the internet.
 It is broadly categorised as either 'cyber-enabled' (crimes that can happen off-line but are enabled at scale and at speed on-line) or 'cyber dependent' (crimes that can be committed only by using a computer).
 Cyber-dependent crimes include: